-Atomic Habits is an overview on habits: how to start them, how to stop bad habits and how habits can revolutionize your life (in the long run).
+Atomic Habits is an overview of habits: how to start them, how to stop bad habits and how habits can revolutionize your life (in the long run).

 - Small (atomic) habits compound over time to lead to completely different lives

-- Make the good habits easy to start and rewarding to finish…
+- Make good habits easy to start and rewarding to finish…

 - … And make unhealthy habits hard to start and painful to finish